-One novel I come back to again and again is Daphne du Maurier’s Rebecca.
-The opening dream sequence draws the reader into a lost Garden of Eden choked with malevolent ivy and twisted rhododendrons, from which the protagonists have been expelled and cannot return; and so we find ourselves looking up at the blackened walls of Manderley, curious about what has happened there and so the story begins.
+The one novel I find myself returning to again and again is Daphne du Maurier’s Rebecca.
+The opening dream sequence draws the reader into a lost Garden of Eden, choked with malevolent ivy and twisted rhododendrons, from which the protagonists have been expelled and cannot return.
+And so, we find ourselves looking up at the blackened walls of Manderley, wondering what happened there.

-It is a gripping novel, a coming of age tale in which the reader ends up colluding with the melodrama in such a way that they come to believe that murder and the cover up are somehow necessary and just.
+It is a gripping story, a twisted Cinderella tale, in which the reader ends up colluding with the melodrama in such a way that they come to believe that murder, and the cover up, are somehow necessary and just.

-The writer Daphne du Maurier was thrilled with the 1940 movie adaptation, but even a transgressive director such as Alfred Hitchcock baulked at the idea of making Maximilian de Winter a murderer; in the film version, Max recounts how he was taunted by Rebecca and that she slips, hitting her head, a far more acceptable Hollywood death than being shot through the heart.
+The writer Daphne du Maurier was delighted with the 1940 movie adaptation, but even a transgressive director such as Alfred Hitchcock, baulked at the idea of making Maximilian de Winter a murderer.
+In the film version, Max recounts how he was taunted by Rebecca and that she slips, hitting her head, a far more acceptable Hollywood death than being shot through the heart.

-The novel drip feeds us insights about Rebecca, mostly from people who were obsessed by her or could not love her for all her complexity and who would finally destroy her; their truth may be a little biased.
-This is the story of a woman who challenges societal norms, who conducts life by the adage ’I shall live as I please’, who enjoys sex and her body and will not be controlled by men or a conventional marriage.
+Du Maurier's novel drip feeds us insights about Rebecca, mostly from people who were obsessed by her, or fail to love her for all her complexity, and who would eventually destroy her.
+Their truth may be a little biased.
+This is the story of a woman who challenges societal norms, who conducts life by the adage ’I shall live as I please’, who enjoys sex and her body, and will not be controlled by men or a conventional marriage.

 Mrs Danvers recalls how a 16-year-old Rebecca disciplined her horse.
 ‘I can see her now, with her hair flying out behind her, slashing at him, drawing blood, digging the spurs into his side, and when she got off his back he was trembling all over, full of froth and blood.
 ‘That will teach him won’t it Danny?’

-Rather than a clear cut case of nascent psychopathy, these actions may also hint at someone who is deeply traumatised both psychologically and emotionally.
-We need to ask ourselves, who does that horse represent in that moment of uncontrolled anger?
+Rather than a clear cut case of nascent wickedness, these actions may also hint of someone who has experienced childhood trauma.
+We need to ask ourselves, who does that horse represent in that moment of sustained cruelty?
 What happened to Rebecca?

-Max is ten years older than her, there is something of the benign father figure about him, his emotional unavailability is something Rebecca recognises and is drawn to.
-They have both suffered trauma: for Max, there was a brutal childhood at boarding school and then the trenches of the First World War.
-Within these deep wounds, there is the potential for a healing relationship if vulnerability and communication are nurtured.
+Max is ten years older than her, at first glance there is something of the benign father figure about him, his emotional unavailability familiar.
+They have both suffered trauma: for Max, there was a brutal boarding school childhood and then the trenches of the First World War.
+Within these deep wounds, there is the potential for a healing relationship, if communication and connection are nurtured.

 This uneasy marriage is built out of the ancestral rubble that is Manderley.
-When Rebecca first sees its faded, crumbling facade, she knows she has found home, a secure base and sanctuary; she senses the ghosts within its stones and so she sets about lovingly rebuilding every part of the house, just as she tries to rebuild the relationship with Max.
-His inability to love her complexity, trauma and brilliance is what destroys both of them and so Manderley must be eventually be destroyed too.
+For Max, the ivy covered walls represent the sense of entombment he feels within their relationship.
+When Rebecca first sees Manderley’s faded, crumbling façade, she knows she has found home; a secure base and sanctuary.
+She senses the ghosts within its stones, and so she sets about rebuilding every part of the house, just as she tries to rebuild the relationship with Max.
+His inability to love her complexity, trauma and brilliance is what destroys both of them and so Manderley must eventually be destroyed too.